hughbarney/atto/README.md

 ##Derivation
 Atto is based on the public domain code of Anthony Howe's editor (commonly known as Anthony's Editor or AE, [2]).
 Rather than representing a file as a linked list of lines, the AE Editor uses the concept of a Buffer-Gap [4,5,6].
 A Buffer-Gap editor stores the file in a single piece of contiguous memory with some extra unused space known as the buffer gap.
 On character insertion and deletion the gap is first moved to the current point.
 A character deletion then extends the gap by moving the gap pointer back by 1 OR the gap is reduced by 1 when a character is inserted.
 The Buffer-Gap technique is elegant and significantly reduces the amount of code required to load a file, modify it and redraw the display.
 The proof of this is seen when you consider that Atto supports almost the same command set that Pico supports,  but Pico requires almost 17 times the amount of code.

+## Atto v1.6,  29 December 2015
+* Fixed display problem when editing same buffer in multiple windows.
+* Fixed overflow of filename variable when a large filename is supplied at the command line
+* Reformatted comments at top of source files to claw back 30 more lines for defect fixes

 ## Atto v1.5,  20 December 2015
 * Added INS = toggle-overwrite-mode
 * flushed keyboard on detection of Esc in search and replace, which means if you touch the arrow keys you exit cleanly without writing the rest of an escape sequence into the buffer.